When did SEO turn “bad”?

-Even if backlinks look “high quality” and relevant, they can still be low quality if the content of the site is taken from other websites (scraped content = BAD), a website of another country where your audience isn’t based, and places that are set up to give backlinks.
+Even if backlinks look “high quality” and relevant, they can still be low quality if the content of the site is taken from other websites (scraped content = BAD) or it’s from a place where your visitors just aren’t located.

 9. “Doing SEO once…is enough”

 SEO is not something you can set and then forget.
 Websites need to get updated on a consistent basis!
 If you create a site and then implement SEO, you might get a rise in traffic but once the updating stops, so does your continually improving SEO!
 When that happens, you’ll start to see a significant drop in traffic.